TribuanaTunggaDewa/TestVirtuaSpirit/README.md

     updated.

 ##### Unmounting
 ###### componentWillUnmount()
     The componentWillUnmount method is called when the component is about to be removed from the screen.

 ### 4. What is different between Component compare to PureComponent And ScrollView compare to Flatlist?
+### Answer
+#### Component vs PureComponent
+    As far as I understand the difference from Component and PureComponent is in Lifecycle shouldComponentUpdate () where the lifecycle Component we should declare and we fill in the logic to return a Boolean that determines whether Rendering should be run back or not.
+    While the purecomponent doesn't have that lifecycle, it by default compare the current and previous state and props values before rerendering them on a screen.

+#### ScrollView vs Flatlist
+    As far as I understand the difference in ScrollView and flatlist is how they load data where the ScrollView will load data after all items in the data have been finished in the loading so it will overwhelm the ram and will slow down the performance, while the Flatlist By default it will restrict only 10 items to be displayed to the screen and the other items will be displayed when the user scrolling.

 ### 5. Do you know what is a functional component and class component? please explain!
+### Answer
+    Yes I know, functional component is a component made with functional programming which is also referred to as stateless component because before any hook on react functional component has no State and also lifecycle so it can only Accept props from the parent component and process them while the component class is a component created with the programming class, also known as statefull component that has state and lifecycle inside.

 ### 6. Do you know redux? please explain!
+### Answer
+    Yes I know, Redux is a state management that helps us to set the state globally, Redux has a kind of individual folder structure that is generally divided into actions, reducer, and store.
+    Store is where we store the state globally, the action is a Tigger for us to change the state at Redux and the reducer is where we initialize the Gobal state and change it to a new value.
+But redux itself has a weakness that he cannot handle a process that is asyncrhonus.
+Redux itself has several middleware to take care of asyncrhonus processes among which I know are redux promises, redux Thunk, and Redux saga.
+I usually use a promise and ever use thunk, but for the saga I'm still learning about the function of generators on ES6.
 ### 7. Is there any framework/library/package that you usually used in your project? please list!
 ### 8. Do you know "Ignite boilerplate"? did you use that?